小過

 in

-Nine in the third place means: Waiting in the mud Brings about the arrival of the enemy.
+Six in the fourth place means: Waiting in blood.
+Get out of the pit.

 Line 5